voduchau-org/kuc-docusaurus-v2/docs/document/docs/guides/attachment-customization.md

 ---

 ## Overview
-This article explains how to utilize and customize the Attachment component.<br>
+This article explains how to utilize and customize the Attachment component.<br/>
 We assume the following scenario:
 1. Create a file object (Blob/ArrayBuffer pattern and simple object pattern) and add it to the KUC (Kintone UI Component) Attachment component
 2. Get the file info that the user attached